Rd2423/CalculatorReactJS/README.md

 # Calculator React JS

-* Calculator React JS is a simple calculator built with React.
-* The goal of this app was for practice purposes.
-* Getting better at react js
+A simple calculator that allow you to sum up, reduce, multiply and divide numbers.
+Calculator ReactJS was built with react.

 Application deployed : https://vast-ravine-75433.herokuapp.com/